 What can men do to improve sperm health?

 So what’s a man to do?
 Should you take the Woody Allen approach and do more push ups?
 Maybe.
 The first step is to realize that health affects fertility and treat your body like a temple.
 Take great care of yourself and pursue a life of moderation.
 Avoid some things completely, such as tobacco, pot, hot tubs, and excessive alcohol.
 Also, eat well, sleep well, exercise, and try to reduce stress.
-Consider taking supplements.
+Consider taking supplements, like our prenatal for men, to maximize fertility potential.

 I know it seems kind of a simple recipe, but it’s more than likely that your lifestyle choices and overall health affect semen quality more than you know.
 I believe this from my own studies that have shown excellent natural fertility rates in men whose treatment consisted of simply and consciously made lifestyle choices.